MegApril/dv-physical-and-nonphysical-injuries/README.md

 ---

 ## Potential Bias, and Next Steps
-- Naive Bayes classification for determining text based keywords from case studies/police reports to understand what 'None' and 'Apparent Minor Injury' may refer to in police reports
+- Naive Bayes classification for determining text based keywords from case studies/police reports to understand what 'None' and 'Apparent Minor Injury' may refer to in police reports.
-- Merge in demographic data (age, gender, race, socio-economic status)
+- Merge in demographic data (age, gender, race, socio-economic status).
 - Urban vs Rural Differences: future versions should explore per capita normalization to better account for population differences between rural and urban areas.